indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 Upon startup, Shovel will use `eth_getBlockByNumber` to find the latest block.
 It will then compare the response with its latest block in Postgres to figure out where to begin.
 While indexing data, Shovel will make batched calls to `eth_getBlockByNumber`, batched calls to `eth_getBlockReceipts`, and single calls to `eth_getLogs` depending on the configured `batch_size` and the RPC methods required to index the data.

-Ethereum sources are defined at the top level configuration object and then referenced in each integration.
+Ethereum sources are defined in the outermost configuration object and then referenced in each integration.

 ```
 {